arangodb/docs-hugo/site/content/3.12/arangograph/oasisctl/enable/_index.md

 ---
-layout: default
-description: Description of the oasisctl enable command
 title: Oasisctl Enable
 menuTitle: Enable
-weight: 5
+weight: 55
+description: >-
+  Description of the oasisctl enable command
+archetype: chapter
 ---
+Enable some settings related to deployment

 ## Synopsis

 Enable some settings related to deployment

 ```